twilark/queercode/README.md

 > [!NOTE]
 > ### **Who is this for?**
 >
+> - Obsidian users who:
-> - Obsidian users who value colorful emoji in their visual hierarchy and notetaking,
+> - Value colorful emoji in their visual hierarchy and notetaking,
-> - Who are constrained by their device's ability to display specific Unicode characters cleanly within Obsidian (i.e. stubborn Win10 users 💜)
+> - Who are constrained by their device's ability to display specific Unicode characters cleanly within Obsidian (i.e. stubborn Win10 users 💜),
-> - And/or who are unsatisfied with Twemoji-as-default, or the shortcodes imposed by e.g. Iconic
+> - And/or who are unsatisfied with other Emoji-based plugins

 ---